USED AUTO FLUIDS

 Uh Oh Oil

 We’ve all heard that oil and water don’t mix.
 How about oil and the environment?
 Nope!
 Oil and other used automotive fluids (UAFs) are extremely damaging to fresh water habitats and the plants and animals that make their homes there.
-When oil from vehicles or other sources enters the waterways, it is very time, money, and energy-consuming to clean up.
+When oil from vehicles or other sources enters the waterways, it is very time, money, and energy intensive to clean up.
 Because oil does not dissolve in water, it can remain in and around waterways for a very long time.
 Oil in water is carried downstream from the source, affecting all habitats it encounters and may eventually make its way to the ocean.

 Don’t Drip and Drive